Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Burning stomach pain:

-Duodenal ulcers: Pain typically occurs 2-3 hours after eating or at night
+Duodenal ulcers: Pain 2-3 hours after eating or at night

-May be temporarily relieved by eating or taking antacids
+May be temporarily relieved by eating or antacids

 Digestive symptoms: